“Lisa Hilton has been compared to some of the best pianists in history.” The New Face of Jazz

 Sean Jones: Trumpet

 For the composer/trumpeter/educator/activist Sean Jones, the pursuit of jazz is a most serious endeavor.
 Deeply influenced by his immersion in Gospel music in the church as a youth, Sean had an epiphany at the age of 19 while he was a student at Youngstown State University.
 Five years later, after receiving his Master’s Degree from Rutgers University Sean had a 6-month stint with the Lincoln Center Jazz Orchestra.
 He has worked with Joe Lovano, Chico O’Farrill, Illinois Jacquet, Jimmy Heath, Frank Foster, Nancy Wilson, Dianne Reeves, Gerald Wilson, Marcus Miller, Herbie Hancock and Wayne Shorter among others.
 He began teaching at Duquesne University in his adopted hometown of Pittsburgh, where he is currently Associate Professor of Jazz.
 In 2012 he also became Professor of Trumpet at the Oberlin Conservatory of Music.
-Sean also serves as Artistic Director of both the Pittsburgh and Cleveland Jazz Orchestras. http://www.seanjonesmusic.com
+Sean also serves as Artistic Director of both the Pittsburgh and Cleveland Jazz Orchestras.
+Jones is currently the trumpet Chair at Berklee College. http://www.seanjonesmusic.com

 Marcus Gilmore: Drums